-For example, a hiking pole can reduce the force on your knees in certain situations.
+For example, hiking poles can reduce the force on your knees in certain situations.
 A study in The Journal of Sports Sciences found that hiking poles used on a 25-degree downhill ramp can lower the forces on your knee by up to 25%.
-Using a hiking pole could also help with stability when hiking on uneven surfaces.
+Using hiking poles could also help with stability when hiking on uneven surfaces.

 This is an incredibly simple aid, which can make a dramatic difference to many hikers knee discomfort, and confidence, on the trail.